Code-Institute-Submissions/Milestone-Project-111/README.md

  *  I am a user who wants to have specific workout class.
 I want to check the website for that workout class and also the timings and price.

  *  I want to check on the website about the free parking and lockers facilities.

+ *  I want to join the Social Media platforms of the Gym to be fully informed.

 ### Returning User
  *  I am a returning user and have previously used this website to learn about timings, fee structure of the Gym.